IsaacSchemm/Crowmask/README.md

 Layers:

+* **Crowmask.Merging**: used to merge the results of multiple asynchronous sequences into a single sequence by taking the newest items first.
+Used to combine submissions and journals into a single feed.
 * **Crowmask.Data**: contains the data storage types and and data context, which map to documents in Cosmos DB using the Cosmos DB backend of EF Core.
 * **Crowmask.Weasyl**: used to connect to the Weasyl API and retrieve user and